 Shredded Buffalo chicken gets tucked into low-carb tortillas and topped with blue cheese coleslaw in this tasty and easy pressure cooker recipe.
-If you like the flavor of Buffalo chicken, this is a great dinner option!
+If you like the flavor of Buffalo chicken, this is a great dinner option and it's also low-glycemic and South Beach Diet Phase Two!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 It's Mother's Day, and I am missing my mom like I do every year on this day.
 If you're lucky enough to be celebrating with your mom or being honored by your kids, I hope you have a wonderful day!